qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 ---
-title : Liberation Day and Beauty Contests description : Thoughts on markets after the news shock. date : 2025-04-06 image :
+title : Liberation Day and Lemmings description : Thoughts on markets after the news shock. date : 2025-04-06 image :